 3. Poor Knowledge

-“Be Prepared” is the motto of the Boy Scouts, unfortunately most people who find themselves in a Wilderness Survival situation have very poor knowledge on how to survival and are usually totally unprepared.
+“Be Prepared” is the motto of the Boy Scouts, unfortunately, most people who find themselves in a wilderness survival situation have very poor knowledge on how to survive and are usually totally unprepared.

 4. Miscalculating the Risk

 Most wilderness survival situations start very innocent; like a fishing trip with friends, a day hike on a familiar trail, or a planned father and son hunting trip.
 Then things go terribly wrong and suddenly you are faced with a life and death scenario.
 The only thing you can do is make a plan for the unexpected.
 Sit down and go through contingencies before you set off on your trip.
 Once you leave, it is too late.
 There is an old military saying “Failing to Plan is Planning to Fail.”

 Make sure you have done this same process with your emergency car kit.

 Preparing for an outdoor adventure is like any trip.